lestrrat-go/jwx/docs/02-jws.md

 ## Verification using a JWKS

-To verify a payload using JWKS, by default you will need your payload and JWKS to have matching `alg` field.
+To verify a payload using JWKS, by default you will need your payload and JWKS to have matching `kid` and `alg` fields.

 The `alg` field's requirement is the same for using a single key.
 See "[Why don't you automatically infer the algorithm for `jws.Verify`?](99-faq.md#why-dont-you-automatically-infer-the-algorithm-for-jwsverify-)"

-Note that unlike in JWT, the `kid` is not required by default, although you _can_ make it so by passing `jws.WithRequireKid(true)`.
+The `kid` field by default must match between the JWS signature and the key in JWKS.
+This can be explictly disabled by specifying `jws.WithRequireKid(false)` suboption when using the `jws.WithKeySet()` option (i.e.: `jws.WithKeySet(keyset, jws.WithRequireKid(false))`)

 For more discussion on why/how `alg`/`kid` values work, please read the [relevant section in the JWT documentation](01-jwt.md#parse-and-verify-a-jwt-with-a-key-set-matching-kid)